LiquidSandwich/Project-3---Group-2/README.md

 ### Ignored pylint errors:
 1. ### no-member
-It marked database commands as errors, even thought the commands work fine and it seems to be picking up a false positive
+It marked database commands as errors, even though the commands work fine, and it seems to be picking up a false positive.

 2. ### wrong-import-position
-It is saying import models is in the wrong position, but it needs to be where it is to avoid circular import issues
+It is saying import models are in the wrong position, but it needs to be where it is to avoid circular import issues.

 3. ### invalid-envar-default
-It is picking up a false positive at the bottom of app,py for port, even though the code works fine without issue.
+It picks up a false positive at the bottom of the app.py for port, even though the code works fine without issue.

 4. ### inconsistent-return-statements
-The return statements work fine and they are not meant to be consistent in the function mentioned.
+The return statements work fine, and they are not meant to be consistent in the function mentioned.
 The function it is throwing an error towards is `get_new_game`

 5. ### too-few-public-methods
-Ignored after linting all other .py files and it was ignored because it was stating that models.py does not have enough public methods.
+Ignored after linting all other .py files, and it was ignored because it stated that models.py does not have enough public methods.
-It's not meant to hold many methods, so this error was ignored.
+It is not meant to hold many methods, so this error was ignored.
 All other files did not receive this error except models.py.

 ### Ignored eslint errors:
 1. ### no-console
 Console statements were used to verify and debug code.
 There were not logging any sensitive information, so they were ignored.

 2. ### react/jsx-filename-extension
-File name extension is allowed to be ".js".
-Also, carried over from previous project.
+Filename extension is allowed to be ".js."
+Also, it carried over from the previous project.

 3. ### react/no-array-index-key
-Ignored as a carry over from previous project.
+Ignored as a carryover from the previous project.

 4. ### react-hooks/exhaustive-deps
-Ignored as a carry over from previous project.
+Ignored as a carryover from the previous project.

 5. ### import/prefer-default-export
-This error was caused only by `Socket.js` file.
+This error was caused only by the `Socket.js` file.
 This file was used to prevent dependency cycles.

 6. ### jsx-a11y/label-has-associated-control
-Caused a false error claiming that a `<form>` tag was needed due to a labeling error.
+It caused a false error claiming that a `<form>` tag was needed due to a labeling error.

 7. ### import/no-cycle
 There were no errors with dependencies among components.
 Dependency cycles were fixed for the components that had the potential to cause errors.
 Others were not edited.